Table of Contents

 After looking at the Bryant Model Comparison Chart above, you may be wondering what the difference in staging is?
 Does it make it more efficient?
 What is the difference between a modulating air conditioner and a two-stage air conditioner?
-Why would I want to pay more for a modulating air conditioner over a air conditioner that is two-stage when they have the same efficiency levels?
+Why would I want to pay more for a modulating air conditioner over an air conditioner that is two-stage when they have the same efficiency levels?
 The difference is in comfort.
 A modulating air conditioner will have less temperature swing over a single-stage or two-stage air conditioner.
-Of course, the chart refers to furnaces but the temperature swing works the same with air conditioners.
+Of course, the chart refers to furnaces, but the temperature swing works the same with air conditioners.

-Charles Bryant founded the company in 1904, offering gas fired boilers.
+Charles Bryant founded the company in 1904, offering gas-fired boilers.
 United Technologies now owns Bryant.
 United Technologies is also the parent company of Carrier, among other HVAC brands.